 That also makes identifying stocks with high returns difficult.
 Even the so-called experts and people who have spent all their life studying stocks don’t get it right.

-Why Picking Them is Not Likely
+Why Picking the Best Performing Stocks is Not Likely

 But you are more likely to pick a losing stock than one that makes you very rich.
 That’s a statement backed by 90 years of research.